dnsimple/dnsimple-support/content/articles/record-editor.markdown

 ## Record fields editor

-Some DNS record types count with a special form that breaks up the record content's parts into separate fields.
-This forms provides enhanced error messages that will help address any issues with them.
+Some DNS record types count with a special form that breaks the record content's parts into separate fields.
+This form provides enhanced error messages that will help address any issues with them.

 You can always switch back to the simple editor using the tabs on top.
-This can be useful when trying to paste DNS record content provided by a third-party service provider.
+This can be useful when pasting DNS record content from a third-party service provider.

 ![Simple editor tab](/files/rec-editor-simple-editor-tab.png)